sfepy/sfepy/doc/developer_guide.rst

 There is another option than submitting patches, however, useful when you wish to get feedback on a larger set of changes.
-This option is to publish your repository at a free git hosting web site like `Github <http://github.com/>`_ and let the other developers know about it.
-For example, Robert usually publishes fixes to issues at http://github.com/rc/sfepy for review, before pushing them to the main repository.
+This option is to publish your repository using `Github`_ and let the other developers know about it - follow the instructions in :ref:`git-development` of :ref:`using-git`.

 .. _notes_patches: